paulnebel/paulnebel.github.io/_posts/2020-06-01-if-its-not-written-down-it-didnt-happen.md

 ---
 title: "If it's not written down, it didn't happen"
 meta: "It can be difficult and tedious to write down your value propositions but it will pay dividends in the end"
+description: "It can be difficult and tedious to write down your value propositions but it will pay dividends in the end"
 categories: Insights Startup
 slug: "not-written-didnt-happen"
+tag: ["value proposition"]
 ---

 Running [Value Proposition (VP) sessions][valueprops]{:target="_blank"} is hard.